lingdoc/taggedPBC/README.md

 - The `analysis` folder contains code to conduct ANOVAs, get statistics and patterns from the tagged PBC, and train classifiers for imputing word order.

-- The `checks` folder contains code for checking the tags in the tagged PBC against existing POS taggers and hand-annotated data.
+- The `checks` folder contains code for checking the tags in the tagged PBC against existing POS taggers and hand-annotated data, as well as assessing how well the lengths of Nouns/Verbs predicts word order in relation to descent from a common ancestor.
 It additionally contains subfolders:
+  - `glottolog`: a folder containing data files sourced from Glottolog with language family information for the ISO codes in the dataset.
-  - `results`: a folder containing correspondence results from comparison of tags with relevant repositories.
+  - `results`: a folder containing correspondence results from comparison of tags with relevant repositories, and results from hierarchical linear regression models.
   - `tag_models`: a folder containing model language codes for the trained taggers.
   - `test_hbo_heb`: a folder with code to test word order classification of Ancient/Modern Hebrew based on Noun and Verb lengths in corpora.